 I will tell you my secret here and how I make and preserve the lemon zest and orange rind - it is just like my mother did it all her life and thankfully still does it.
 Always in hand for some added flavour a must-have in your pantry.

-I always buy organic and unwaxed lemons and oranges so I save the skin (from the oranges) and the zest (from the lemons) whenever using them for juicing or whatever I do with them.
+I always buy organic and unwaxed lemons and oranges so I save the skin (from the oranges) and the zest (from the lemons) whenever using them for juicing or whatever I use them for.

 Okay, now that I have clarified this, I am going to just let you have the recipe for this yummy ricotta cheese souffle......finally ;-))

 Semolina and Ricotta Cheese Soufflé